INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning

+\fakeparagraph{Data quality.} We employ three strategies to ensure the data quality: (1) High-quality visual prompts, we use manually annotated labels in segmentation and tracking tasks as SoMs to reduce noise.
+(2) Specialized prompt design, we introduce multi-level prompt engineering at the instance, image, two-frame, and video levels to mitigate long-term inconsistencies.
+(3) Diversity filtering, we filter out samples with few instances to enhance diversity and domain coverage.
+We randomly select 500 data samples and invite 3 volunteers to independently rate each sample with a score ranging from 1 to 5 (higher is better).
+The mean$_{\pm{\text{std}}}$ of scores and average time spent per sample are in~\cref{tab:human_eval}.
+The average score is 4.49$_{\pm{\text{0.05}}}$, indicating the satisfactory quality of our data.
+We use the maximum score difference ($\text{max}_{\text{diff}}$) among volunteers to assess rating consistency.
+49.8\% of samples have $\text{max}_{\text{diff}}$=0, and 78.6\% $\text{max}_{\text{diff}}$ $\leq$ 1, showing high agreements on the ratings of different volunteers.

+\fakeparagraph{Comparison with existing instruction tuning datasets.} \cref{tab:data_compare} (left) compares \oursft with other datasets.
+Prior video datasets, \eg ShareGPT4Video~\cite{sharegpt4video} and LLaVA-Video~\cite{llavavideo}, focus on holistic understanding without instance-level annotations.
+While VIP-LLaVA~\cite{vipllava} offers instance annotations for images, it does not include any video data.
+In contrast, \oursft encompasses both images and videos with multi-level, fine-grained annotations grounded on individual instances.

-Existing multimodal benchmarks primarily focus on global understanding, failing to provide more in-depth insights into the instance-level comprehension capability of models.
-To fill this gap, we present \ourbenchmark, a benchmark specifically designed to diagnose instance-level understanding in both images and videos.
+Existing benchmarks primarily focus on global understanding, failing to provide more in-depth insights into the instance-level comprehension.
+We present the \ourbenchmark, specifically designed to diagnose multimodal instance-level understanding in both images and videos.

-\fakeparagraph{Construction Process.} \ourbenchmark is built through a semi-automated workflow.
-Initially, we apply the pipeline described in Sec.~\ref{sec:pipeline} to generate around 20 open-ended QA pairs for each image and video.
-These generated pairs are then manually reviewed to ensure both accuracy and diversity.
-Specifically, we remove overly simple questions, ensuring the remaining ones are focused on specific instances.
+\fakeparagraph{Construction process.} To prevent data leakage, we use videos from the test split, ensuring no overlap with \oursft.
+We apply the pipeline in~\cref{sec:pipeline} to generate 20 open-ended QA pairs for each image and video.
+Then, we manually review these QA pairs to ensure their accuracy, diversity, and difficulty.
+Overly simple questions are removed to ensure the remaining ones are instances-centric.
 We also refine the questions and answers, making necessary rephrasing to ensure correctness.
-After this rigorous process, each sample retains 2 to 5 carefully selected question-answer pairs from the original 20, forming the final test set.
-In addition, we generate three hard negative answers for each question, forming a multiple-choice QA with four options.
-In total, \ourbenchmark includes 1,000 QA pairs for 338 images and 1,000 QA pairs for 206 videos.
-Each QA pair is available in both open-ended and multiple-choice formats.
-More details can be found in \cref{sec:supp_benchmark}.
+After this rigorous checking process, each sample retains an average of 3.7 carefully polished QA pairs.
+In addition, we generate three hard negative for each question to construct a multiple-choice QA data with four options.
+More details are provided in \cref{sec:supp_bench_create}.

+\fakeparagraph{Statistics.} \ourbenchmark comprises 1,000 QA pairs for 338 images and 1,000 QA pairs for 206 videos.
+Each QA pair supports two evaluation formats, \ie open-ended and multiple-choice.